 Slug pellets are small cylindrical ‘bullets’.
 They contain substances poisonous to slugs and snails.
 When sprinkled around growing plants they protect them from pest damage.

-Generally, there are two main types of slug poison ingredients that can be used in slug pellets.
-These are Methiocarb and Metaldehyde, both are poisonous to slugs but working in different ways.
+Generally, there are two main types of slug poison ingredients that can be used in this deterrent.
+These are Methiocarb and Metaldehyde, both are poisonous to slugs but work in different ways.

 Methiocarb has been banned in many countries.
 That should give you an insight into how dangerous it is to use.
 The chemical methiocarb works by causing slugs to swell up and die.
 But is also threatening to more environmentally friendly insects such as beneficial earthworms who may meet it.

 The more commonly used poisonous substance in slug pellets is metaldehyde.
 More popular or widely accepted because it is 10x less poisonous than methiocarb.
 Although still toxic enough to raise a few concerns about its use.
 Metaldehyde is a contact poison that works to protect garden plants by damaging slug mucus cells and causing them to release excessive amounts of slime to the point they eventually dehydrate and die.
-A ban on slug pellets containing Metaldehyde was announced in 2018 but then overturned 12 months later.
-Whilst the ban has been overturned, the general consensus is that they are still not a safe method for pest control.
+As of the 1st April 2022, Metaldehyde pellets are banned in the UK.
+They can no longer be used or sold.

 However, this isn’t the only way slug pellets affect wildlife.
 Although over the years the population of slugs has increased, the population of their predators – hedgehogs, frogs and wild birds has decreased by a third since 2004.
 There could be several reasons for this.
 However, given the dangers of slug pellets, we imagine they only contribute to the depopulation issue.